 The Wedding day at Gabbinbar Homestead

-We chose Gabbinbar Homestead in Toowoomba.
+We chose Gabbinbar Homestead for our wedding in Toowoomba.
 We had seen a few photos of the place and it looked beautiful so thought we’d go for a visit.
 As soon as we drove through the front gates we were already in love with the place.
 We knew that we wouldn’t have to worry about a thing on the day of our wedding (even if it rained.. which it did!)The hospitality and professionalism of the staff was incredible from the first time we met them.